Net Metering Lowers and Changes Your Bill

 How Net Metering Works

 When your solar panels are producing excess electricity (more than used by your property), the extra power is sent out to the utility grid to power other homes and businesses.
 You receive a credit for this transmitted power.
 The process of figuring all this out is called Net Energy Metering (NEM).
 When your home needs electricity to meet demand, you still pay for that electricity.
-Depending on whether you sent out more electricity than you used, your monthly utility bill will show either a credit (“payment” for your excess power generation) or a debit (what you owe for electricity used).
+Depending on whether you sent out more electricity than you used, your monthly electrical bill will show either a credit (“payment” for your excess power generation) or a debit (what you owe for electricity used).

 How Net Metering Changes Your Electricity Billing